CONTACT THE LIBRARY

 WHEN THE LIBRARY IS OPEN

-The Library and Muniment Room are open to members of the Society and the general public on Wednesdays between 10.00am and 4.00pm when the Librarian/Archivist is available to help with enquiries.
+The Library and Muniment Room are generally open by appointment to members of the Society and the general public on Wednesdays between 10.00am and 4.00pm when the Librarian/Archivist is available to help with enquiries.

 BUCKINGHAMSHIRE IN PRINT